Harshita-mindfire/Frontend-JsDev-Handbook/notes/learning.typescript.classes.md

 ```

 ## Abstract Classes
+- A class that can't be instantiated but has to be extended.
 - An abstract class typically includes one or more abstract methods or property declarations.
 - The class which extends the abstract class must define all the abstract methods.
 - We **cannot** create an instance of an abstract class.

 ## Private Constructors and Singletons

-The singleton pattern is a creational pattern that allows you to make sure that only one instance of a class is created.
+The singleton pattern is a creational pattern that allows you to make sure that only one instance of a class is created. .

 ```ts